lixelv/calculator_app/README.md

 ### Customization

 We've added a new ⌃ button for changing your settings, just press it, and after that you can customize your calculator, whatever like.
 With 1 - theme, with 2 - round, with 3 - font size, with 0 - buttons transparency.
-Also change window size by +- buttons.
+Also change window size by mouse scrolling or pressing +- buttons with ⌃.

 ## Download